 School segregation remains most deeply entrenched in the South.
-Alabama's constitution still mandates separate schools for white and black children because voters rejected repeal attempts in 2004 and 2012.
-Alabama schools remain deeply separate and unequal, with African Americans making up 94 percent of students attending Alabama’s 75 failing schools in 2018 were African American.
+Alabama’s constitution still mandates separate schools for white and Black children because voters rejected repeal attempts in 2004 and 2012.
+Alabama schools remain deeply separate and unequal: 90 percent of students attending Alabama’s 75 failing schools in 2018 were African American.

 “An Opportunity for Whites and Blacks to Go to School Together”

 Sumter Academy closed in June 2017, citing falling enrollment that school representatives attributed to the anticipated opening of the new charter school.
 “The sad part about it is there’s always been a need for this school in Sumter County,” Sumter Academy headmaster Glenn Sanders told WTOK.
 “And now, it’s not here and quite honestly, it’s almost like someone died.”

 But University Charter School parents and school officials see in the state’s first rural charter school a chance for a new beginning — and a needed change that is long overdue.
 Parent Markeitha Tolliver said the school’s mission of integrating schoolchildren means a lot to her.
 “Change is good.
 It’s been a slow process, but it’s happening.”

 Head of School J.J.
 Wedgworth told AL.com that students are “coming home” to Sumter County to enroll at the new integrated charter school.
 She said that integrating the school means “finally that we as a county and community can move forward.”